 Depraved Bisexual: Isaacs runs a back-alley prostitution club that caters to extreme sexual tastes.

 Fantasy-Forbidding Father: Erik's training means Hanna can take down a reindeer or a squad of goons, he drills her on several languages and reads the encyclopaedia to her.
 But things like music and fiction are off-message, and Hanna only reads a book of fairy tales.
+He purposefully withholds direct affection and emotion and anything else that could be a distraction from her training, which proves to be a weakness for her when she enters the world.
+In fact, part of the story is about her discovering feelings and human experiences after being deprived of them her whole life.

 Idiot Ball: Riding along in Sophie's family's camper van, Hanna notices that they are being tailed, presumably by people wishing to hunt her down.
 She says nothing about this, even when Sophie's mother stops to read the map.
 It's possible that she didn't want to alarm the family by telling them.